Top 5 Iconic Museums to Visit on Gandhi Jayanti

 Delhi

-- Personal artifacts such as Gandhi's walking stick, his iconic round glasses, and the spinning wheel.
+• Personal artifacts including Gandhi's walking stick, his iconic round glasses, and the spinning wheel he used daily

 2. Gandhi Memorial Museum – Madurai

-The Gandhi Memorial Museum in Madurai is one of the five Gandhi Sangrahalayas in India, inaugurated in 1959.
-This museum commemorates Gandhi’s historic visit to Madurai, where he decided to adopt the simple dhoti as his attire for life, reflecting his commitment to the poor and marginalized.
+The Gandhi Memorial Museum in Madurai is one of five Gandhi Sangrahalayas across the country, inaugurated in 1959.
+It commemorates Gandhi's historic visit to Madurai, which turned out to be one of the most quietly significant moments in his public life.
+It was here that he decided to adopt the simple dhoti as his permanent attire, reflecting his commitment to the poor and marginalised in a way that was visible and immediate rather than philosophical.

-- Detailed timelines of Gandhi’s life, achievements, and struggles.
+• Detailed timelines of Gandhi's life, achievements, and the specific struggles he led across different decades

-- An open-air theatre where discussions and events related to Gandhi’s philosophies are held.
+• An open-air theatre where discussions and events connected to Gandhi's philosophies are held

 3. Sabarmati Ashram Museum – Ahmedabad